Photo from Canva

 Source: Flickr user Joe Lewis

-Evening walks or watching a favorite cooking show together are simple pleasures that help kids feel the security of normal family life.
+Some ideas: learn a new card game, such as “Stack” Uno or Euchre.
+Start a new puzzle together that you’ll race to have finished before you get into housing.
+Evening walks or watching a favorite cooking show together are other simple pleasures that help everyone in the family feel the security of normal life.

-6) Plan ahead for what you'll need.
+5) Plan ahead for what you'll need.

 Source: Flickr user Emily May

-8) Make the most of your assigned sponsor and the installation's family services.
+7) Make the most of your assigned sponsor and the installation's family services.

 Photo by Goh Rhy Yan on Unsplash

-9) Stay active.
+8) Stay active.

-When the newness begins to wear off and you feel like you’re slogging through the same “Groundhog Day” over and over a la Bill Murray, hang in there!
-Force yourself to leave your lodging space on a regular basis, whether you feel like it or not.
-Fresh air and time away from the hotel will help give everyone a new perspective.
+When the newness begins to wear off and you feel like you’re slogging through the same Groundhog Day over and over a la Bill Murray, hang in there!
+Force yourself to leave your lodging space on a regular basis, even if you don’t feel like it.
+Whether you prefer to hit the gym or need some fresh air outside, time away from the hotel will give you a new perspective.

 Living in close quarters for an extended stay with your whole family can be a challenge.
-Though you might drive each other a little batty in a cramped space, the shared family history of “the night the power went out” or the time you battled mice in the ancient lodging will likely become memories you laugh about later.
+Though you might drive each other a little batty in a cramped space, the shared family history of “the night the power went out” or the time you battled mice in the ancient hotel will likely become memories you laugh about later.